 None of my green smoothie recipes call for milk or yogurt because dairy is not necessary for making a rich, creamy smoothie.
 Dairy doesn’t facilitate detoxification, it contains hormones and promotes animal cruelty (as well as providing young calves for the inhumane veal industry).
 It is easy to make a thick, creamy smoothie using the right types of what I call “base” fruits like banana, mango and durian.
 Read Smoothie Making 101 to find out how to make a creamy smoothie using fruit as the base.

-If you still want to use milk, try hemp, almond or rice milks, or make your own.
+If you still want to use milk, try these nut milk recommendations or make your own.
 You can find brands at most supermarkets that are fortified with calcium and vitamin D as well.
 They are much healthier alternatives to cow’s milk.

 Is it okay to use frozen fruit in a smoothie?

-We regularly freeze strawberries and bananas when they are on sale and we frequently buy frozen wild blueberries.
+I regularly freeze strawberries and bananas when they are on sale and I frequently buy frozen wild blueberries.

 Freezing does destroy some of the nutrients but not enough to really worry about as long as you eat plenty of fresh, ripe, non-frozen and raw foods.
-We recommend that you not use too much frozen fruit.
+Try not to use too much frozen fruit, though.
 Drinking and eating ice cold (or steaming hot) foods can interfere with digestion or cause damage.
 It’s best to drink a green smoothie at room temperature, but if you do not like to, then add a few frozen berries to chill it slightly.

 Browse more green smoothie, health and nutrition questions.

 Do you have a green smoothie question that isn’t answered here?
-Head over to the Incredible Smoothies Community and get answers!
+Head over to the Incredible Smoothies Facebook Page and get answers!

 Tracy Russell is the creator of the Green Smoothie Health & Weight Loss Program and founder of Incredible Smoothies.
 She is passionate about helping people improve their health with green smoothies and a whole foods lifestyle.